Work Packages

 WP3: Advanced Skills

-Led by Adrian Harwood (University of Manchester) and Dave Horsfall (Univeristy of Newcastle)
+Led by Adrian Harwood (University of Manchester) and Dave Horsfall (University of Newcastle)

 WP4: Careers

-Led by UCL with contributions from King’s Digital Lab and the central RSE team
+Led by UCL with contributions from King’s Digital Lab and the KCL central RSE team

 This careers-focused work package tackles the systemic barriers to career progression faced by dRTPs.
 It begins with an in-depth analysis of the diverse structures and promotion processes in use across UK institutions and R&D organisations.
 Through comparative case studies and structured interviews, WP4 will identify and document successful models for dRTP career development.
 The aim is to co-produce sector-wide guidance and adaptable frameworks that institutions can adopt.
 These efforts will culminate in a set of recommendations designed to broaden access to leadership roles without requiring transitions into management or out of academia.